Skip to content

 How NBS Align with the Taxonomy

-Nature-based solutions can contribute to multiple environmental objectives simultaneously.
+Nature-based solutions can contribute to multiple environmental objectives at the same time.

 Objective 2